Mark Palmer (diplomat)

 Robie Marcus Hooker Palmer (July 14, 1941 – January 28, 2013) was an American diplomat, who served as United States Ambassador to Hungary from 1986 to 1990.
 He was a member of the American Academy of Diplomacy and the Committee on the Present Danger, Vice Chairman of Freedom House and the Council for a Community of Democracies.
 He was also the co-founder of the National Endowment for Democracy.

+He established in 2000 the association The Friends of Falun Gong.

 Education

 Palmer was born in Ann Arbor, Michigan, and graduated from Vermont Academy in 1959.
 He received a B.A. from Yale University in 1963.
+Palmer entered the foreign service in 1964.

 Policy positions

 Palmer served in policy positions for the United States State Department in the Nixon, Ford, Carter, Reagan, and George H. W. Bush administrations, including launching the National Endowment for Democracy.
 From the outside, he has worked with both the Clinton and George W. Bush Administrations, helping persuade them to initiate new democracy policies, including the Community of Democracies and abolishing the so-called "Arab exception", for the first time promoting democracy in the Arab world.